Lars Nootbaar Player Props: Cardinals vs. White Sox

 Lars Nootbaar At The Plate

-- Nootbaar enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .316.
+- Nootbaar will look to extend his six-game hitting streak.
+He's batting .300 over the course of his last games.

-- In 35.1% of his games this year, Nootbaar has picked up at least one RBI.
-In five of those games (8.8%) he recorded more than one RBI.
+- In 34.5% of his games this season, Nootbaar has notched at least one RBI.
+In five of those games (8.6%) he recorded two or more RBI.

-- He has scored in 27 games this season (47.4%), including multiple runs in six games.
+- He has scored in 46.6% of his games this season, with two or more runs scored in 10.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.